 “MUA helped me fast track my journey to become a doctor,” says Nasir.
 He learnt about Caribbean medical schools thorough family and friends.
 After Nasir and his friends completed their degrees, they started to research, in depth, the list of possible medical schools.
-MUA stood out to them because of its high first time pass rate on the USMLE Step One, great residency matches and affordable tuition.
-“MUA was the perfect match.
-We were excited to be accepted and to start on our journey to becoming great doctors.”
+MUA stood out to Nasir because of its high first time pass rate on the USMLE Step One, great residency matches and affordable tuition.
+"MUA was the perfect match.
+I was excited to be accepted and to start on my journey to becoming a great doctor."

 While at MUA, Nasir felt he was thriving and truly living up to his potential.
 In addition to always keeping outstanding grades, Nasir was Class President, a TA in Physiology and Biochemistry and enjoyed competitive soccer.

 “The most unique aspect of Basic Sciences for me was the environment the island provided.
 Not only was the weather beautiful and we were isolated from all distractions, I also developed a second family that I could relate to, which played a great role in keeping me motivated”

 Nasir built a passion for teaching through his experience as a TA.
 “MUA gave me the opportunity to develop my teaching skills, I am committed to educating other students, residents and my patients.”
 Nasir went on to develop his own teaching website during his clinical rotations, called NasirMed.com.

 “Just last week I presented a lecture on lupus to my co-interns and attendants and then put it on my website to educate other interns for their internal medicine boards.”